zigpy/zha-device-handlers/tuya.md

 ## TuyaQuirkBuilder

-TuyaQuirkBuilder is a subclass of QuirkBuilder, retaining all of the V2 QuirkBuilder methods and adding Tuya specific methods
+TuyaQuirkBuilder is a subclass of QuirkBuilder, retaining all of the V2 QuirkBuilder methods and adding Tuya specific methods.
+For all available options on each method see [TuyaQuirkBuilder]https://github.com/zigpy/zha-device-handlers/blob/dev/zhaquirks/tuya/builder/__init__.py.

 ### Convenience Methods